k2view-academy/K2View-Academy/articles/19_Broadway/02_broadway_high_level_components.md

 ### Outputs

-Output data can also be exposed (using the external parameter) as results of the flow's execution.
+Output data can also be exposed (using the external parameter) as a result of the flow's execution.

 In the image, the JavaScript Actor obtains the **script** input as a constant input, **a** is supplied by connecting to a previous Actor, and **b** is supplied as an external input to the flow and the result is exposed as external flow result.